The 15 Best Spots for Breakfast in Cape Town (2026 Local Guide!)

 New York’s smoked salmon bagel is impossible to beat.
 It’s so delicious, I could honestly eat it every single day.

-7. Jason’s Bakery
+6. Jason’s Bakery

-Jason’s Bakery is a Cape Town institution, even though it’s only been open for a few years.
+Jason’s Bakery is a Cape Town institution!

 Basically, everything here is just delicious, and it really does stand out as one of the best breakfast spots in Cape Town.

-8. Egghead Diner
+7. Egghead Diner

 The Egghead Diner is a sunny Kloof Street spot that does amazing French toast with fried banana and ample amounts of syrup.
-For me, it doesn’t quite beat the French toast at The Charles, but it’s a close call.
+And if you want something savoury, they’ve got great grilled cheeses and breakfast burritos!

 I like the vibe of this place – it’s fun, upbeat, and the prices are reasonable.
 Plus, their egg rolls are the perfect hangover cure if you went too hard on Kloof Street the night before.
+(For more on Cape Town’s best nightlife spots, take a look at this article!)

-9. The Blue Cafe
+8. The Blue Cafe

 The Blue Cafe is an adorable little sidewalk cafe in Tamboerskloof.
 It’s been open since 1903, so it’s also quite a historic place to enjoy breakfast in Cape Town!